 Out on the plant floor, workers often innovate on ways to get something done faster or more efficiently, and that's great, but sometimes, these shortcuts can run a company afoul of OSHA regulations.
 In operations where workers end up getting covered in dust or chips of some sort, they might turn a compressed air gun at themselves in order to clean themselves off quickly.
 The problem is that this can be exceptionally dangerous depending on the output pressure of the air line, and even whether the worker has an open cut on their skin.
 And even in more standard use of compressed air, there's many ways companies could accidentally create a dangerous or non-compliant situation.
-In order to get some insights into the nuances of what is safe and approved, we spoke with Mark Yorns, the director of engineering with Guardair Corporation.
+In order to get some insights into the nuances of what is safe and approved, our sister publication, Manufacturing.net, spoke with Mark Yorns, the director of engineering with Guardair Corporation.

 Manufacturing.net: What is Guardair’s history with the compressed air regulations from the 1970s?

 Mark Yorns: Guardair Corporation developed the first “safety air gun” in 1942.
 It incorporated a safety air shield to protect the operator from “chip fly-back.”
 This feature was patented, as were further technical innovations which followed.
 Occupational Safety and Health Administration (OSHA) was established by the US Department of Labor in 1970 to help tackle safety concerns in the workplace.
 In the early days of OSHA, Guardair worked closely with OSHA officials to craft the standards and consequently was in a unique position to introduce the first safety air gun designed to meet these newly minted regulations.

 Manufacturing.net: Can you give a fairly simple overview as to what those regulations require/standardize?

 Yorns: The three main regulations that apply to cleaning with compressed air are: